 You should do your best not to urinate for at least 2 hours after the drugs are put into your bladder.
 This allows the drugs to stay in your bladder long enough to kill cancer cells.
 You will lie flat during this time, and will be asked to change position occasionally to make sure the drugs reach all parts of the bladder lining.
 After you urinate, the drugs will come out of the bladder in your urine.

 Because BCG is made up of live bacteria, it is very important that you follow instructions carefully about handling your urine after receiving the treatment.
 Wash your hands after urinating.
 You may be instructed to add bleach to the toilet water for the first few hours after the treatment to kill the bacteria in the urine.

-You usually have six weekly treatments initially.
+You usually have 6 weekly treatments initially.
 Follow-up treatment is generally scheduled over the next 12 to 24 months.
-Follow-up treatments may be given once a month or less frequently (for example, every three months).
+Follow-up treatments may be given once a month or less frequently (for example, every 3 months).